gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 # txn Claim

-As part of this specification a new claim called txn should be introduced by the OP in all the id\_tokens generated and also in the /user-info responses, this claim as defined in [@!RFC8417] is used in the context of this extension to build audit trails across the parties involved in an OpenID Connect transaction.
+As part of this specification a new claim called txn should be introduced by the OP in all the id_tokens generated and also in the `/userinfo` endpoint responses, this claim as defined in [@!RFC8417] is used in the context of this extension to build audit trails across the parties involved in an OpenID Connect transaction.

 This transaction data MUST be stored as long as it is required to store transaction data for auditing purposes by the respective regulation.